Wauwatosa Day Care and Learning Centers, Trinity Woods

 The center staff actively participated in planning the outdoor area through a series of workshop-planning sessions resulting in the plans shown below.
 The area will be enlarged and many features will be added to support the experiences teachers want to happen.

-Fence revisions were done in the late fall of 2021 and most construction will be done during 2022.
+Fence revisions were done in the late fall of 2021 and new concrete paths, sand pit, sod, and hill slide were done in 2022 and more construction will continue in coming years.

 Sennett Middle School, Madison, Wisconsin